DeepFinder Performance Benchmark

 Change C — MAX_LIMIT clamp at 500 (server-side guard)

-A safety net we added because the API previously accepted any positive limit.
-A caller passing limit=10000 could force expensive sorting and risk hitting the SQL statement_timeout.
+A safety net we added because the API previously accepted any positive value.
+A caller passing max_paths=10000 could force expensive sorting and risk hitting the SQL statement_timeout.
+(The deprecated ?limit= alias is still accepted for backwards compatibility but routes to the same clamp.)

 BeforeAfter